opensearch-project/documentation-website/_ml-commons-plugin/api.md

 ## Profile

-The profile operation returns runtime information on ML tasks and models.
-The profile operation can help debug issues with models at runtime.
+The profile operation returns runtime information about ML tasks and models.
+The profile operation can help debug model issues at runtime.

 ### The number of requests returned